 Do you know the difference between CFFA and CFA?
 (No – not a typo!)
 Or what ACA stands for?
-How about the terms: joint powers authority or self-insurance?
+How about the terms: joint powers authority or risk pooling?
 All are key to fully understanding the California fair industry as well as CFSA’s programs and services.

 This page is a work in progress with new acronyms being added all the time.
 Don’t see what you’re looking for?
 Please contact Melissa at email@example.com.
 Chances are one of your colleagues would like to know “What’s that mean?” too.